jeffbr13/benjeffrey.com/post/building-benjeffreycom-with-hakyll.md

 ---
 title: Building benjeffrey.com with Hakyll
-description: This post describes how I use Hakyll, a static-site generator written in Haskell, to build and deploy my website.
+description: This post describes how I build and deploy my website using Hakyll, a static-site generator written in Haskell.
 tags: web-development
 date: 2013-04-24
 ---